epam/qti-learnosity/CONTRIBUTING.md

     ```

     **\<prefix\>** should indicate the overall intent of the code (a given issue) in the branch.
-    - Possible prefix values: chore, feature, fix, refactor, docs
+    - Possible prefix values: chore, feat, fix, refactor, docs
     - A prefix must always start with a lowercase letter

     **\<branch name>** should concisely describe the code (a given issue) in the branch.